If you think your phone is tapped, it may be time to look at your activity and consult with an attorney if necessary.

 One of the easiest ways to detect a phone tap is by checking your phone bill.
 Look for charges from an unknown number, which could be your phone company’s way of alerting you that someone is using it.
 You can also check the call logs on your smartphone, as they may show calls between two phones connected by wiretaps.

 If you suspect a wiretap on your mobile device, look at its battery usage statistics and see if there are any unexplained spikes in its power consumption (this may show that it’s being used as a listening device).
-Check whether or not there are any unusual changes in signal strength when making calls, and keep track of how many times per day you’re losing service because of bad coverage areas; if this happens too often, then something might be wrong with either your SIM card or the phone itself, and could mean that someone has tampered with it with no one knowing about it yet!
+Check whether or not there are any unusual changes in signal strength when making calls, and keep track of how many times per day you’re losing service because of bad coverage areas; if this happens too often, then something might be wrong with either your SIM card or the phone itself, which could mean that someone has tampered with it without anyone knowing about it yet!

 Legality